naduni99x/hacktitude_2023.github.io/README.md

 * `npm install`

+In `jest-config.js`, replace the `<INSERT YOUR FILE NAME HERE>` with the name of the cloned repo folder name.

 ### Validate if the environment is correctly setup

 You can run the Sanity test file in the `tests` directory with the below command.

-* `npm test -- _sanity`
+* `npm test ./tests/_sanity.test.js`

 If you have the environment correctly set up, all the tests should pass in the sanity test.
 If the sanity test fail, that is an indication of your environment setup issue, you must first attend to rectifying your development environment.

 ### Setting up the development database

-Following commands will create a SQLite database called `main.sqlite` in your root folder for development purposes.
+Following commands will create a SQLite database called `main.sqlite3` in your root folder for development purposes.
 The `migrate` command deletes the existing database and creates a new one with the DB schema, whereas `seed` command populates the DB with some initial data.
 These steps are required for running the application.

 * to recreate the database
   * `npm run migrate`